 In all of my years of working with people, I have found that there are specific wants that we all have in common.
 One of them is true love; it is a quest we all find ourselves on at one point (or many points) in our lives.

 So why is this basic want so elusive?
 Why do so few of us find true, beautiful, everlasting love?
 Well, there are many factors that can come into play and each one of these factors can easily become a block we use to build a nice, comfortable, protective wall around ourselves.
-We build this wall thinking it will protect us from the hurt we have experienced in the past, but in reality it doesn’t protect us so much as it keeps true love out.
+We build this wall thinking it will protect us from the hurt we have experienced in the past, but in reality, it doesn't protect us so much as it keeps true love out.

 To have true love, we must learn to take down that wall and create a solid foundation for love in its place.
 This takes understanding why we build our walls as well as new tools to approach our current (or future) relationship in a new way.
 For over 20 years now, I have been helping people do this whether they are single, dating, or married.

 Three years ago, I met a married couple who felt stuck in an unhappy marriage.
 Both of them were good people, yet they were struggling to find happiness together.
-Each side wished the other person would change, and neither of them were willing to take all the responsibility for their marriage being in the state it was, nor did either of them understand how to change their situation.
+Each side wished the other person would change, and neither of them was willing to take all the responsibility for their marriage being in the state it was, nor did either of them understand how to change their situation.
 Even though they had two young children, divorce was an option they were beginning to argue over and consider.